 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your score:

 - Your Credit History - How long have you had credit?

 - Payment History - Do you pay your bills on time?

-Can I improve my FICO score?
+Can I raise my FICO score?

 Know your FICO

-Want to know more about your credit score?
+Curious about credit scores?
 Give us a call: (478) 746-2063.